-Falkirk Council Children's Services and all of our schools work and collaborative with parents in the spirit of the recently published national action plan - "Learning together": Scotland's national action plan on parental involvement, parental engagement, family learning and learning at home 2018 - 2021'.
-The plan can be accessed here: https://www.gov.scot/publications/learning-together-scotlands-national-action-plan-parental-involvement-parental-engagement/.
-In light of this new plan, Falkirk Council Children's Services are currently updating our Parental Involvement and Engagement Strategy in consultation with parents.
-This will detail a series of actions which we plan to take over a three year period to improve parental engagement with schools and the service and help to break down barriers which many parents experiencing when trying to become involved in the life and work of the school.
+Falkirk Council Children's Services recently updated our Parental Involvement and Engagement Strategy in consultation with parents.
+This details a series of actions which we plan to take over a three year period to improve parental engagement with schools and the service and help to break down barriers which many parents experiencing when trying to become involved in the life and work of the school.